 1% of people above 55 dBA

-Northern Cutten sounds about 53% louder than Eastern Cutten to the human ear, a 6.1 dBA gap.
+To the human ear, noise in northwestern Cutten sounds about 55% louder than in southern Cutten, a 6.3 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from do you need to be?